Levitation and dynamics of bodies in supersaturated fluids

-Of particular importance at longer times, there is a supersaturation ratio below which bubbles are overwhelmed by pressure and surface tension and cease to form, namely when $S=S_{min}:=2\sigma/p a_0$.
-In the experiments, the resolution of the 3D-printer of $0.15$\,mm motivates the estimate $a_0\approx 0.0075$cm, and we fix $S_{min}\approx 0.019$.
+Of particular importance at longer times, there is a supersaturation ratio below which bubbles are overwhelmed by pressure and surface tension and cease to form on the body, $S=2\sigma/p a_0$. \tcb{The initial bubble size, $a_0$, depends upon the surface and the nature of bubble nucleation there.
+The length scale of surface roughness on the body may be associated with such initial bubble sizes; the lumen diameter of the fibers left behind during cleaning on the container walls is another.
+This value for the bubble formation near the surface was denoted $\Smc$, and inferred from the experiments in \S II to be $\Smc\approx 0.020$. \tcb{This suggests that} the surface roughness (or remnant material) scale on the container wall is $2\sigma/(p \Smc)\approx 30\,\mu$m, which matches the diameter of cellulose fibers} \cite{lvj05}.

+On the body, meanwhile, using the resolution of the 3D-printer of $0.15$\,mm to estimate $a_0\approx 0.015$cm, a minimal supersaturation ratio for bubble growth on the body, denoted by $\Smb$, may be roughly $0.010$.
+That $\Smb<\Smc$ indicates that bubbles should continue to form on the body after they cease to form on/near the container walls. \tcb{Indeed, after a carbonated fluid was left alone for hours until it appeared 'flat' (bubble-free), inserting at that time a 3D-printed body or a raisin resulted in bubble growth on the body and the onset of body rising events.
+A detailed determination of $\Smb$ generally involves not only the surface roughness but also its chemistry, as the contact angle has been shown to be important for bubble nucleation \cite{pwvstnd23}.}